RodrigoNaves/ginan-bitbucket-update-tests/docs/INSTALL.md

     $ mkdir -p build
     $ cd build

-Run cmake to find the build dependencies and create the make file:
+Run cmake to find the build dependencies and create the make file.

-    $ cmake ..

 If you wish to enable the optional MONGO DB utilities you will need to add the `-DENABLE_MONGODB=TRUE` flag.
 If you wish to compile an optimised version, typically this version will run 3 times faster but you may run into compile problems depending on your system, add the `-DOPTIMISATION=TRUE` flag:

-    $ cmake -DENABLE_MONGODB=TRUE -DENABLE_OPTIMISATION=TRUE ..
+    $ cmake [-DENABLE_MONGODB=TRUE] [-DENABLE_OPTIMISATION=TRUE] ..

 To build every package simply run `make` or `make -j 2`, where 2 is a number of parallel threads you want to use for the compilation:

-    $ make -j 2
+    $ make [-j 2]

 To build specific package (e.g. PEA or POD), run as below:

-    $ make PEA -j 2
+    $ make pea -j 2
-    $ make POD -j 2
+    $ make pod -j 2

 This should create executables in the `bin` directory of GINAN.

 Check to see if you can execute the PEA:

-    $ ../bin/pea --help
+    $ ../../bin/pea --help

 and you should see something similar to: